Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Obstacles in the application of statistics in court

+Statistical evidence often includes information about uncertainties and errors, and it is crucial for the accuracy and transparency of forensic science techniques \citep{edmond2016model}.
+However, even if the statistical interpretations are effectively emphasized during a trial, it may still be difficult for laypeople, such as members of the jury, to fully understand the statistical explanations presented by forensic scientists \citep{hand1901historical,jackson2006nature,collins2019rethinking}. \cite{faigman1988bayes} performed an experiment in which a transcript from a real trial containing substantial statistical information was presented to 180 continuing education students.
+As expected, these students appeared to largely ignore most statistical explanations of the evidence presented by the expert witness.
+The results of this experiment confirmed that laypeople may be easy to logically mistake the statistical interpretation of evidence.
+The ``prosecutor's fallacy'' mentioned in Section~\ref{sec: The misuse of statistics} \citep{martire2020well} is just one of many cases in which the jury was easily misled into believing in incorrect statistical interpretations.

-Besides the obstacles discussed before, researchers have studied other issues that limit the use of statistics, both frequentist and Bayesian approach, from different perspectives.
-Faigman and Baglioni presented a transcript from a real trial to 180 continuing education students and concluded that psychologically, individuals tend to underemploy statistical information and ignore statistical explanation of the evidence made by the expert witness \cite{faigman1988bayes}.
-Tillers and Green focused on the inferential processes, for example, the hypotheses, regarding the organization of fact-finding procedures within certain legal systems \cite{tillers1988probability}.
-Fienberg and Finkelstein discussed the statistics used in the more general decision-making process with a focus on the evaluation of statistical methods by the triers of fact, i.e., judges and juries \cite{fienberg1996bayesian}.
-Fienberg focused on and addressed the concerns of using Bayesian framework subjectively in governmental and public policy settings due to its dependency on the choice of prior distributions.
-He used examples including U.S. election night forecasting, U.S. Food and Drug Administration (FDA) studies, to show that the adoption of Bayesian methodologies was widely acknowledged and should be embraced as the standard practice in public contexts \cite{fienberg2011bayesian}.
+\cite{tillers1988probability} focused on the obstacles in inferential processes, for example, the hypotheses regarding the organization of fact-finding procedures within certain legal systems.
+The challenges associated with the application of Bayes' Theorem have been extensively investigated \citep{tillers1986mapping,ball1960moment,tribe1971trial,nesson1978reasonable,nesson1985evidence,tribe1971continuing,finkelstein1970bayesian,finkelstein1970comment,fairley1973conversation}.
+Moreover, \cite{fienberg1996bayesian} discussed the difficulty of consistently applying the Bayesian framework to all evidence presented in court due to the complicated legal process, with a focus on the evaluation of statistical methods by judges and juries, because the way the questions of interest are framed can affect the interpretation of statistical evidence. \cite{fienberg2011bayesian} addressed the concerns of using the Bayesian framework in governmental and public policy settings due to its dependency on the choice of prior distributions.
+He used examples including U.S. election night forecasting, U.S. Food and Drug Administration (FDA) studies, to show that the adoption of Bayesian methodologies was widely acknowledged and should be embraced as the standard practice in public contexts.